lumiere-lighting/lumiere-client-lifx/README.md

     - `sudo cp ./deploy/lumiere-client-lifx.init.d /etc/init.d/lumiere-client-lifx && sudo chmod +x /etc/init.d/lumiere-client-lifx`
 - Update the script as needed.
 Mostly this will just be updating the `dir` variable to point where the code is installed.
 - Install to be able to be run on startup.
-    - `sudo update-rc.d lumiere-client defaults`
+    - `sudo update-rc.d lumiere-client-lifx defaults`